marianamannes/aws-etl-pipeline/README.md

 Key components and steps involved in this project include:

 1. AWS S3
-2. AWS lambda and event notification
+2. AWS Lambda and event notification
-3. AWS glue job
+3. AWS Glue
 4. Data transformation to 3NF
 5. MySQL database